Distribution: Occurring chiefly east of the Cascades crest in Washington; Washington to California, east to the Rocky Mountains.

-Habitat: Moist openings in forests at moderate to mid-elevations in the mountains.
+Habitat: Moist meadows and forest openings at moderate elevations in the mountains.

 Conservation Status: Not of concern

 Leaves ample, broadly ovate or elliptic, up to 25 cm. long and 15 cm. wide, entire or toothed, the lower petiolate, the upper scarcely so and sub-cordate.

 Heads long-pedunculate, the black disk columnar and elongating to as much as 6 cm. in fruit; involucral bracts in 2-3 series, becoming reflexed; corollas all tubular, nearly black; the chaffy bracts on the receptacle with grey tips; pappus a short crown.